utah-cs4470-sp25/class/spec.md

-If the command line options to the JPL compiler do not meet these requirements, or if the specified file does not exist or cannot be accessed, neither `Compilation successful` nor `Compilation failed` should be printed, but rather a terse error message should be printed before the compiler exits.
+If the command line options to the JPL compiler do not meet these requirements, or if the specified file does not exist or cannot be accessed, print a brief error message and exit.
+Do not print `Compilation failed` (and definitely not `Compilation succeeded`).

 It is permissible for a JPL compiler to accept additional single-letter command line flags.
 For example, `-d` might be used to ask the JPL compiler to produce debugging output.
 When such a flag is specified, it is understood that the JPL compiler is operating outside of this spec.
-Thus, violating the "should produce no other output" clause above is acceptable.
-However, these extra flags must be off by default.
+Thus, you can print whatever output you want.
+Additional flags must be off by default.